Abelianization and fixed point properties of units in integral group rings: Abelianization of and

 In case of the additive generators $3 (x + \bar{x})$ the proof is analogue, hence finishing the proof. \end{proof}

-\begin{remark} Note that $M$ is only an additive subgroup, in contrast to $N$ from \Cref{abelianization GE2} which is a two-sided ideal.
+\begin{remark} Note the subtle, but crucial, point that $M$ is defined to be the additive subgroup generated by those elements listed in \Cref{theoremM}, in contrast to $N$ from \Cref{abelianization GE2} which is defined as the two-sided ideal generated by the elements in that statement.
+In fact, since $12 \in M$, one can deduce that $M$ can only be an ideal when $\O / M$ is fnite (which by \Cref{finite_abelianization_equiv} only is the case when $\O$ contains a $\Z$-basis consisting of units).
 Also it is interesting to remember that the elements $\alpha x \alpha -x$ exactly encode the image of (\ref{R2}) under $\tau$, the elements $\prod 3(\alpha_i +1)(\beta_i +1)$ the relations (\ref{R6}) and the last two elements encode the relations of the form (\ref{relation alpha}).

 Finally note that if $\mathcal{U}(\O)$ is abelian, then the condition $\prod_{i = 1}^m \alpha_i^{-1} \beta_i^{-1} \alpha_i \beta_i =1$ is always satisfied, hence in this case one simply adds all elements $3(\alpha + 1) (\beta + 1)$. \end{remark}